 If you request a replacement card, it will typically arrive by mail within 30 days of your request.
 It's very important to always update your address and contact information any time you make a move because the information that is on your file will be used when sending replacement cards.
 It's much easier to stay current with the Social Security Administration than it is to try to verify your identity in a pinch.

 If you're in a rush, your local Social Security office will be able to send you a letter stating your insurance status.
 It's also possible to print out a copy of your Medicare card from your online Medicare account.

 How Do I Find My Medicare Provider Number?

 The Centers for Medicare and Medicaid Services (CMS) uses something called the National Provider Identifier Standard to keep track of physicians who serve Medicare patients.
 As a result, each provider is assigned something called an NPI number.
 All Medicare providers are required to supply their NPI numbers to Medicare providers and third-party companies for billing purposes.

-Any Medicare or Medicaid provider must give its NPI to other Medicare providers, health plans or other companies that need it for billing purposes.
-Anyone can search for a provider’s NPI through the National Plan and Provider Enumeration System, the organization responsible for assigning NPI numbers.
+When doing a Medicare provider number lookup, you can utilize a Medicare provider number database.
+The primary Medicare provider number database to use for a Medicare provider number lookup is something called the National Plan and Provider Enumeration System (NPPES).
 You can search using the provider’s first name, last name, practicing city, practicing state or practicing zip code.
 The system also lets you search by organization using the same search criteria.
-Enter the information you know and the system pulls up that provider’s or organization’s NPI number.